Military Review

 +8

-Yes, recent studies show that there is a fold zone with heights up to 2.5 km.
-But in that case, they didn't hit the bottom.
+Yes, recent studies show that there is a folded zone with heights of up to 2.5 km.
+But in this case, they did not reach the bottom.
 The deepest point of the bottom is about 11 km.

 Where is the photo from the scene?